 Instead, we can make a new type and put the validations in a function to create an instance of the type rather than repeating the validations everywhere.
 That way, it’s safe for functions to use the new type in their signatures and confidently use the values they receive.
-Listing 9-8 shows one way to define a Guess type that will only create an instance of Guess if the new function receives a value between 1 and 100:
+Listing 9-9 shows one way to define a Guess type that will only create an instance of Guess if the new function receives a value between 1 and 100:

-struct Guess {
+pub struct Guess {

 value: u32,